When you think of workplace injuries, the first thing that comes to mind may be…

 If a worker is performing sanctioned workplace activities at home, whether due to COVID-19 or as part of their regular duties, they should be entitled to workers’ compensation insurance for any injuries they incur.
 Employers need to seriously consider the implications of repetitive stress injuries on employees who are now working from home.

 If you or somebody you care about has sustained an injury in the workplace, you need to seek legal assistance immediately.
-At Koszdin, Fields, Sherry & Katz, we recognize that the coronavirus pandemic is changing the landscape of how we work and what could be considered a workplace injury.
+At Koszdin, Fields & Sherry, we recognize that the coronavirus pandemic is changing the landscape of how we work and what could be considered a workplace injury.
 We will investigate your case and work to secure any compensation you may be entitled to.
 This can include: